kevinzhuang01/srp_2025/_profiles/ericpabon-cancel.md

 topical_areas: Applied Mathematics; Artificial Intelligence and Intelligent Systems;
   Atmospheric Sciences; Informatics, Analytics and Information Science; Other Computer and Information Sciences
+motivation: I want to participate in the Sustainable Horizons Institute-Sustainable Research Pathways program because it will help me connect with laboratory research scientists, professors, and students interested in my areas of research.
+I am currently in my fifth semester of the graduate program in Mathematics at Purdue University, where I have taken the core courses, such as Abstract Algebra and Measure Theory, as well as courses in applied math, like Dynamical Systems and Mathematical Modeling.
+  For the Fall 2025 semester, I will take courses in Probability and Numerical Ordinary Differential Equations, since they overlap with my interests in Machine Learning and Dynamical Systems.
+These courses will prepare me to obtain knowledge that can be applied to research that is of interest to the National Artificial Intelligence Research Resource Pilot program.
+Through the program, I hope to learn about other areas of research that might be of interest as well.
+My overall goal once I finish my graduate studies is to become a mathematical research scientist and work as a researcher in a laboratory, solving problems that are of national interest.
 ---

 ## Academic Interests